cbeaufil/Battleship/README.md

 This is a GUI implementation of the classic game Battleship by Chris Beaufils, David Durkin, and Matt Reilly.

+Our program is run on the student machines using the SDL library.
 Our makefile properly compiles the program to be run.
 The executable is computed using -lSDL2 -lSDL2_image to account for the graphics.

    From the user perspective, the program is not very difficult to